A Gauge Field Theory for Continuous Spin Tachyons: Physical Degrees of Freedom

 \section{Physical Degrees of Freedom}

 In order to find the physical degrees of freedom carried by $\Psi(\eta,\xi,x)$ we have to solve (\ref{j12}) and (\ref{j14}).
 Let us do this before fixing the residual local symmetries $\chi_R$ and $\Lambda_R$.
-The first equation in (\ref{j12}) can be solved in momentum space as $k_{D-1}=m, k_\alpha =0, \alpha=0, \dots D-2$.
+In the rest frame the first equation in (\ref{j12}) can be solved in momentum space as $k_{D-1}=m, k_\alpha =0, \alpha=0, \dots D-2$.
 The $\epsilon$ gauge transformation in (\ref{j13}) shows that the first equation of (\ref{j14}) must be solved for the same momentum.

-To solve the second equation in (\ref{j12}) it is better to change the $\eta_{D-1}$ and $\xi$ coordinates to $\xi_\pm = \xi \pm i \eta_{D-1}$ so that the solution is
+To solve the second equation in (\ref{j12}) it is better to change the $\eta_{D-1}$ and $\xi$ coordinates to $\xi_\pm = (\xi \pm \eta_{D-1})/2$ so that the solution is

 In a similar way we solve the second equation in (\ref{j14}) as

 Then the $\epsilon$ gauge transformation (\ref{j13}) turns into